Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Introduction

 The objective of the present work is to present a simple solution to the cone beam CT auto-calibration problem based on rotating fiducial markers of unknown position on the one hand and to provide intuitive insights into the problem, its solution and its limitations on the other hand.
 In contrast to the previous work on CBCT auto-calibration, the calibration problem will be formulated in terms of projection matrix elements with the problem of conversion between projection matrices and real space geometry definition being treated separately.
 It will turn out that this leads to a very clear view on the calibration problem avoiding the cumbersome trigonometric relations between classic geometry parametrizations and the perspective projections of points in 3D space.
 In particular, the use of generic least squares optimization is largely avoided.
 The consideration of constraints (i.e., prior knowledge) on either the calibration structure or the projection system takes the form of homography transformations and is separated as an individually solvable problem, rendering the method more general.
 This allows straight forward extensions to different kinds of prior knowledge, which becomes a matter of constraining the remaining degrees of freedom in the homography matrix, without touching the initial procedure solving the calibration equations.

 The present article is structured as follows: First, an overview over related literature on marker based geometry calibration will be given, providing context and motivation for the present work.
 A very brief introduction to homogeneous coordinates and the projection matrix formalism will be given.
 A small set of linear equations relating both the unknown projection matrix elements and the parameters of the circular marker trajectories to observable parameters emerges almost directly from the projection matrix based forward model of the projection of rotating points.
-The following section considers the ambiguities in the solution of this system of equations and defines constraints based on prior knowledge on the detector pixel geometry.
-Finally, results will be shown demonstrating the stability or noise susceptibility of the method by means of applying the proposed techniques to noisy projections from randomly generated sets of projection geometries and marker placements.
-The Appendix contains explicit algorithms and relations for the self consistent solution of the system of equations that is central to the present calibration approach as well as for the extraction of parameters from the observed projection data as well as for the final transformation from projection matrices to real space positions and orientation vectors of source and detector.
+The following section introduces transformations between projection matrices and real space vector geometry, which provide important insights with respect to constraining the ambiguities arising within auto-calibration.
+Explicit algorithms implementing the derived strategies are given in the appendix.
+Finally, a simulation study will be presented, assessing the stability of the procedure on noisy projections of randomly generated sets of projection geometries and marker placements.